 It’s amazing to think that it was cheaper to pay a craftsman to carry out this elaborate paintwork rather than use real wood.
 However, in an age where wages were low this was the case.

-As the Arts and Crafts fashion became more widely fashionable in the 1900s, graining on furniture tended to emulate the more sought-after oak.
+As the Arts and Crafts fashion became more widely fashionable in the 1900s, graining on pine furniture tended to emulate the more sought-after oak.

 Linoleum and wallpaper

 The fakery in the Victorian home extended to linoleum flooring and wallpaper which was often designed to look like tiles or wood.